amperity/amperity-docs/amperity_reference/source/format_common.rst

 .. format-common-pgp-decryption-start

 Any tool that is compliant with the OpenPGP standard, `as defined by RFC4880 <https://tools.ietf.org/html/rfc4880>`__ may be used for PGP decryption.
+For example:

 * GNU Privacy Guard.
 Available from https://www.gnupg.org/.
 Instructions for how to use GNU Privacy Guard are from that site.
 * GPG Tools.
 Available from https://gpgtools.org/.
 Instructions for how to use GPG Tools are from that site.

-.. caution:: The tenant and Amperity must use the same tool to encrypt and decrypt files.

 .. format-common-pgp-decryption-end